Few things in life apply to all people

 I am financially challenged, but their financial reports appear accurate and I can actually understand most of them.
 And I got a free swiper for my desktop, which is necessary, as banks are now charging higher interest for manually entered credit card numbers (I assume this is to combat digital theft), so swiping gets you a lower interest rate.
 The biggest plus: I always hated charging my clients at booking time, instead of on the day of service like my old app forced me to do; it just seemed so wrong.
 Now, everybody pays at time of service, and I still have no-show protection.
 One fantastic feature that simplifies my own bookkeeping and reconciliation is credit card charges and fees: Fees are taken, separately, once a month, and you get an itemized statement in the mail with fees auto-deducted.
 Wonderful!
 Also, those credit card charges process much faster through Vagaro: same day or next business day, plus one more day for the bank.
 And my total fees are a tiny bit less than they were at Massagebook, overall.

 Gift certificates have somehow been a headache over the years.
 At first, Vagaro included them in their subscription price, which was wonderful and part of why I loved them over other apps.
 No more, sadly.
 You have to upgrade to the next tier which adds $10 a month to your subscription price.
 So, sole proprietors may get priced out of gift certificates.
+No amount of suitably complaining to Vagaro got my point across as to how unkind this was, either.
+Why not just take a tiny fee for GC's for basic subscribers?

 Vagaro's checkout process is pretty detailed and complete and works, and you don’t even need to use it if you don’t want to unless you are planning on using their point system or membership benefits.
 I’m quite interested in the membership plan for my clients but haven’t set it up just yet.
 But back to checkout: It’s so complete that there are no less than 13 short tutorials to cover the options: Add customers to IOU, Checkout for Services, for Products and Walk-ins, Signature feature, Group checkout, balancing the cash drawer, membership, putting a card on file (rather automatic if you require a card number to hold an appointment when they book), product refunds, service refunds, and redeeming packages.
 All of which gives you an idea of the many options available.
+All of which can be a bit overwhelming to keep up with, too.

 Built-in, customizable marketing lets you send up to 1,000 emails for free each year.
 Packages for medium, large, extra large, and xx-large email volume businesses are also available, ranging from $10-$60 per month.
 More than a bargain, it’s completely fair.
 Huge benefit I missed before: They give you an itemized status of how your email campaign went so that you can be a professional and keep your client records clean and accurate.
 Great looking, automated and customizable emails for birthdays, thank you notes, and lost customers are part of that built-in marketing package, as well as Daily Deals you can use on Vagaro’s website and directory.
 I’ve set up the automations and found they deliver what they promise.
+But like MB before Vagaro, deliverability rates go down rather drastically after the first launch.

 All calendars within booking systems are pretty much the same, but few are as customizable as Vagaro’s.
 I can tell them whether to show 15-minute intervals or not, current timeline or not, decide what day my week starts, use theirs or my own color coding, colors change depending on appointment status, etc.

 A unique feature that I am beginning to appreciate is the one where one of the two email reminders after booking contains an are-you-gonna-show-up-or-not message to reduce no-shows (in addition to being able to hold an appointment with a credit card, which also reduces no-shows.)
 The client clicks yes, I’ll be there, and now the color for that appointment changes on the calendar to red which means: Client has confirmed by action, not assumption.
-One client commented on it, none have complained about it, and all but one have used it.
+One client commented on it, none have complained about it, and all but two used it.
 Ironically, seeing red in your calendar is anxiety reducing in this context.
 I’m all for reducing anxieties for both client and therapist.

 FullSlate was once the perfect system for me until I became partially disabled and belatedly admitted that I had to reduce my full-time client load to part time and my expenses along with it.
 I left them in 2013, but not through any fault of their own.
 Thanks to the power of time and healing, I returned to FullSlate three years later, more than glad to not have to be a beta tester for MassageBook anymore.
 Not only is FullSlate the only booking system I used where clients said to me, "I really like your booking system!", but when I returned to FullSlate, one client emailed me, confused, because the booking and payment went so quickly compared to MassageBook, that she thought maybe there was something wrong.
 Nope.
 Nothing wrong, just flawless, fast, intuitive execution.
 Until ...